 Who can forget Clark Griswold’s classic Grand Canyon visit?
 After a few seconds of wonderment, Clark and the family were off to their next adventure.
 The classic Chevy Chase comedy revolving around a family road trip gone awry was actually filmed in several Arizona spots including Flagstaff, Monument Valley, and Sedona—-the site of Aunt Edna’s famous death scene.

 Okay, this one was easy.
 Tombstone, Arizona remains a famous tourist attraction for being the site of Wyatt Earp’s gunfight at the O.K.
 Corral.
 The 1993 film starring Kurt Russell and Val Kilmer revolves around the gunfight and the ensuing Earp Vendetta Ride.
-“Tombstone” was filmed primarily at the Old Tucson Studios in Benson, Arizona.
+“Tombstone” was filmed primarily at the Old Tucson Studios.

 Parts of a galaxy far, far away are actually located here in Arizona.
 The “Return of the Jedi” is the final film in George Lucas’ original “Star Wars” trilogy.
 After using parts of Tunisia to film the Imperial Sand Dunes in the previous films, Lucas and company wanted to stay closer to home.
 For the last film, they decided on building a set about 15 minutes away from Yuma around Castle dome peak.